akerkar2005/gui-autocomplete-autocorrect/README.md

 about ways to develop a more secure program while making sure to not sacrifice performance.
 I am not very confident in my application's security, but for future projects, I hope to be more mindful during development.
-I tried to maintain some level of security by preventing obvious DDoS attacks, limiting the number of requests per user who connects to the server.
+I tried to maintain some level of security by preventing obvious DDoS attacks, limiting the number of requests per user who connects to the server. \
-I just want it to be known that, given this application, it was fueled by my curiosity of how autocorrections and autocompletions could be handled in the real world.
+I just want it to be known that this application was fueled by my curiosity of how autocorrections and autocompletions could be handled in the real world.
 Instead of a project, one can regard this as more of a "research".
-Clearly a lot of the algorithms I used for this project, such as the Levenshtein Edit Distance algorithm, were not developed by me, so it is unfair to call this a project to me in some ways.
+Clearly a lot of the algorithms I used for this project, such as the Levenshtein Edit Distance algorithm, were not developed by me, so it is unfair to call this a project from my perspective.
 I learned a few things about Front-End Development with React + Vite as well.
 I will say, however, the differences between React TSX and React JSX ranges from slim to none.
-I like TypeScript as well to a certain extent, but I did not see major differences (at least from my experience while creating the Front-End for this application).
+I like TypeScript as well to a certain extent, but I did not see major differences.

 ## Autocorrect Notes
 Autocorrect was the most frustrating part about this project.
 While it is easy to find the